Alzheimer's Changes the Whole Brain

 Progression Through the Brain

 Plaques and tangles (shown in the blue-shaded areas) tend to spread through the cortex in a predictable pattern as Alzheimer's disease progresses.
 The rate of progression varies greatly.
-People with Alzheimer's live an average of eight years, but some people may survive up to 20 years.
+On average, a person with Alzheimer's lives four to eight years after diagnosis, but can live as long as 20 years, depending on other factors.
 The course of the disease depends in part on age at diagnosis and whether a person has other health conditions.